misurida/eg-elements/README.md

 This input allows different kind of options to pass to the field using the attributes `list` (if array), `options` (if object) or `optGroups` (if array containing object):
 - A simple *Array*: `["Options 1", "Options 2", ...]`.
 The attribute to use is `list`.
 The value is necessarily a string and the option name will be the same as the value.
 - A simple *Object*: `{"Option 1": value1, "Option 2": value2, ...}`.
 The attribute to use is `options`.
 The value can be of any type and the option name will be the *key* related to the selected option (assed by `v-model`).
 - An *Array* of *Objects*: `[{xlab: "Option 1", xval: value1}, ...]`.
-This method allows you to pass even unformatted object list as options throught `list`.
-The option name to display will be the attribute defined by `oLabel`, and the value to return must be desined by `oValue` (for selection purposes).
-If you want to retrieve the whole object of the option, you can set `xxx` to *true*.
+This method allows you to pass even unformatted object list as options through `list`.
+The option name to display will be the attribute defined by `oLabel`, and the value to return must be defined by `oValue` (for selection purposes).
+If you want to retrieve the whole object of the option, you can set `emitObject` to *true*.
 - An *Object* containing *Arrays*: `{"Group 1": [item1: value1, ...], ...}`.
 This method allows you to display option groups, the group name being the *key* of the main object.
-The option must be passed to `options` and follow the same object rules than the *Array of Object* method.
+The option must be passed to `optGroups` and follow the same object rules than the *Array of Object* method.

 The select has a floating panel to display the options, generally below the input field.
 Its height can be set by `maxHeight` and `resultsMinWidth` if needed.
 The floating panel is by default displayed *inside* the field, being anchored to the relative field position.
-If you need it to be in an `absolute` position, you can use the attribute `domLevel` and the panel DOM element will be moved on the top of the document and positionned below the field, being now anchored to the relative *page* position.
+If you need it to be in an `absolute` position, you can use the attribute `domLevel` and the panel DOM element will be moved on the top of the document and positioned below the field, being now anchored to the relative *page* position.

 - `multiple`.
 If *true*, the *value* must be an array, allowing the user to select multiple options that will be displayed as *tags* inside the input.
 - `editable`.
 If *true*, a text input will be displayed on the field, allowing the user to filter the options based on a query string.